appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 * [Forge](https://github.com/digitalbazaar/forge), is a library for working with cryptographic algorithms and protocols in JavaScript.

-## Installing custom JavaScript libraries
+## Install custom JavaScript libraries

-Browse and install recommended JS libraries or install a JS library of your choice by pasting a valid URL.
-You can search libraries on popular CDN services like [jsDelivr](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/) and obtain the URL.
-Use a URL that points to the library's index file.
-Also ensure that your library supports a **[UMD](https://github.com/umdjs/umd)** build for it to work on Appsmith.
-Here’s the [basic pattern](https://github.com/umdjs/umd/blob/master/templates/commonjsStrict.js) of a UMD build.
-Most libraries might have a `.min.js` under the `root`, `/umd` or `/browser` folders.
-If a library that you wish to use doesn't support a UMD build, you may use [browserify](https://browserify.org/) to generate one and host it in a CDN of your choice.
+You can browse and install recommended JS libraries or install a JS library of your choice by providing a valid URL.
+For example:

+✅ Valid URL and supported library module format -> https://cdn.jsdelivr.net/npm/exceljs@4.3.0/dist/exceljs.min.js

+Some of the invalid URL formats are:

 ❌ Invalid URL -> https://www.jsdelivr.com/package/npm/datejs

 ❌ Valid URL but unsupported library module format -> https://cdn.jsdelivr.net/npm/uuid@9.0.0/dist/index.js

-✅ Valid URL and supported library module format -> https://cdn.jsdelivr.net/npm/exceljs@4.3.0/dist/exceljs.min.js
+You can search for libraries on popular CDN services like jsDelivr or UNPKG to find the URL, which should be pointed towards the library's index file.
+It's important to ensure that the library supports a [UMD](https://github.com/umdjs/umd bu)ild in order to work with Appsmith.
+For more information, see the [basic pattern](https://github.com/umdjs/umd/blob/master/templates/commonjsStrict.js) of a UMD build.

+Many libraries may have a `.min.js` file located in the root, `/umd`, or `/browser` folders.
+If the library you wish to use doesn't support a UMD build, you can use browserify to create one and host it on a CDN of your choice.

 Follow the below steps to install a custom JavaScript library: